JeffDess/redmine-kroki/readme.md

   environment.
 * These containers will keep running after the test has completed, so invoke the command again to rerun it quickly.
-* When you are done, run `make test-down` to kill the containers.
+* When you are done, run `make test-stop` to kill the containers.

 ## References